PriyamvadaKumar/PriyamvadaKumar/README.md

 # About Me

-Hello !
+Hi There :wave:

 Computational biologist in training with experience in analyzing NGS and medical image datasets both locally and in a distributed manner.
-Contributed to potential protein-drug targets discovery, clinical outcomes prediction, and biological system simulation.
+Contributed to potential protein-drug interaction study ,disease spread modeling, anomaly detection and biological system simulation.
 Expertise in machine learning and deep learning with a thorough understanding of the underlying statstical and computational principles.

-EDUCATION
+EDUCATION :octocat:

 Shiv Nadar University - Biotechnology, Chemistry